web-platform-dx/web-features/docs/publishing.md

 These are the steps to publish a regular release on npm and as a GitHub release.
 Typically, a maintainer follows these steps shortly after merging a Dependabot PR that upgrades `@mdn/browser-compat-data`.

-To publish a release:

-1. Determine if it should be a major, minor, or patch release.

 > [!TIP]
 >
 > Running the stats for the `main` branch and previous release can help you determine the next release's version number and writing the release notes.